Adjusting to a New Normal: Living with Type 2 Diabetes

 Hiding My Dexcom

-One of the things that embarrasses me the most is having my Dexcom stick out.
-I hate how visible it is.
-I wear a lot of long sleeves, even when it’s hot outside, just to keep it covered.
-It’s not that I’m ashamed of having diabetes—I just don’t want the constant questions or the stares from people who don’t understand what it is.
-It makes me feel like I’m walking around with a giant neon sign saying, Look at me!
-I have diabetes!
+One of the things that embarrasses me the most is having my Dexcom visible.
+I hate when it sticks out.
+I wear long sleeves even when it’s hot outside just to cover it up.
+It’s not that I’m ashamed of having diabetes.
+I just don’t want the questions or the stares from people who don’t understand what it is.
+It makes me feel like I’m walking around with a big sign that says, “Look at me, I have diabetes.”

 Explaining Diabetes to the Kids I Work With